Did you know that Google shows all non-SSL websites as “Not Secure”?

 How Much Do SSL Certificates Cost?

-Cost of SSL Certificates differs from one certificate authority to another.
+The cost of SSL Certificates differs from one certificate authority to another.
 Their pricing could be anywhere between $50-200 / year.
-Some providers offer add-on services with their certificates which may also affect the cost of your SSL certificate.
+Some providers offer add-on services with their certificates, which may also affect the cost of your SSL certificate.

 If you are going to purchase an SSL certificate, then we recommend using Domain.com.
-They are one of the largest domain name registration service in the world, and they offer the best deal on SSL certificates.
+They are one of the largest domain name registration services in the world, and they offer the best deal on SSL certificates.

-They offer simple SSL certificate plans starting from $35.99 / year, and it comes with a $10,000 security warranty along with TrustLogo site seal.
+They offer simple SSL certificate plans starting from $35.99 / year, and they come with a $10,000 security warranty and a TrustLogo site seal.
 After you have purchased an SSL certificate, you can ask your hosting provider to install it for you.